wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.2.1 =
+* Fixes issues when adding custom HTML class or id attribute.

 = 1.2.0 =
 * New RANDOM option/parameter added.
 "Random" has to be a numeric value and determines the size of a pool, {MAX} number of random videos will be picked from.
 It could read like: Give me {MAX} random videos from a pool of {RANDOM}.
 Don't worry, I'm about to revise the documentation to make it understandable again^^